 I wrote my first blog post in Summer of 2014, gathering my learnings and rules for my well-being.
 I then called them my golden guardrails.
 They were supposed to protect me.

-Two years ago, so many things changed after I took on an additional professional role I had really wanted.
+In 2018, so many things changed after I took on an additional professional role I had really wanted.
 Right from the start, I felt responsible for everything and everyone and tried to solve all issues myself.
 Solving these issues became the most important thing to me.
 My first thoughts when I woke up way too early every morning circled around solving these past, present, and future issues.
 I then started to not taking the time to hold onto any of my own golden guardrails.

 About a year and a half later, I began to notice that I was less and less able to physically respond to what others were saying.
 When I didn’t respond, people probably thought they needed to convince me by talking even more.
 All I really wanted was silence, to be alone, and to be allowed to think.
 Unfortunately, I was not able to say „Stop!“.
 On a late Friday afternoon, I wasn’t able to handle the constant input any longer.
 I used my last energy to walk away and was barely able to do so.